 Today, under the authority of HR Ashton, and working very closely with the EEAS and EU delegations, the FPI is tasked with:

-The budget for the wide range of FPI-managed activities amounted to EUR 711 million in 2013.
+The budget for the wide range of FPI-managed activities amounts to EUR 733 million in 2014.